raspberrypilearning/code-a-carol/en/step_1.md

 ## Introduction

-Code the "Twelve days of Christmas" carol using Sonic Pi.
+Code the carol _Twelve days of Christmas_ using Sonic Pi.

 ### What you will make

-Listen to the finished tune here by pressing the play button:
+Listen to the finished tune here by clicking the **play** button:

 <div id="audio-preview" class="pdf-hidden">